iluwatar/java-design-patterns/twin/README.md

 ## Applicability
 Use the Twin idiom when

-* To simulate multiple inheritance in a language that does not support this feature.
+* To simulate multiple inheritances in a language that does not support this feature.
-* To avoid certain problems of multiple inheritance such as name clashes.
+* To avoid certain problems of multiple inheritances such as name clashes.

 ## Credits